This is what we know about the shooting at an Indianapolis FedEx facility

 The victims

-Eight people were killed in the shooting, according to police.
-Four of the victims were found outside the facility and another four were found inside the building, McCartt said.
+Eight people were killed, according to police.
+Four were found outside the facility and another four were found inside the building, McCartt said.

-It's unclear exactly how many people were injured; police have offered different accounts.
-Most recently, McCartt said at Friday morning's news conference that four survivors suffered gunshot wounds and were hospitalized.
-A fifth person suffered an unspecified type of injury and was also hospitalized, he said.

-Earlier, a news release from police said five people were hospitalized with gunshot wounds.
-Two others were treated at the scene and released, it said.
+On Friday evening, Indianapolis police released the names of the victims.
+They are: Matthew R. Alexander, 32; Samaria Blackwell, 19; Amarjeet Johal, 66; Jaswinder Kaur, 64; Jaswinder Singh, 68; Amarjit Skhon, 48; Karlie Smith, 19; and John Weisert, 74.

+A statement by IMPD said the next of kin has been notified by the Marion County Coroner's Office.
+The cause of death will be determined after autopsies are complete, according to the statement.

 The suspect

-Authorities have not formally identified the shooting suspect.
-But McCartt said police "have an idea" who the person is.
+Hole was a former employee at the facility and had last been employed there in 2020, McCartt said.

+Previously, FedEx declined to name him, but spokesperson Jim Masilak confirmed the gunman had previously worked at the facility where the shooting took place.

-The FBI is assisting Indianapolis Metro Police Department investigators with a search of the potential suspect's home, FBI Special Agent in Charge Paul Keenan said Friday.
+FBI Special Agent in Charge Paul Keenan said the FBI assisted Indianapolis Metro Police Department investigators with a search of the man's home.

-McCartt could not confirm the shooter was an employee at the facility.

-The gunman had at least one weapon, and McCartt told CNN the suspect was believed to have been carrying "a rifle of some sort" during the shooting.
+The gunman had at least one weapon, and McCartt told CNN the man was believed to have been carrying "a rifle of some sort" during the shooting.

+Hole's mother told law enforcement in March 2020 he might try to attempt "suicide by cop," the FBI's Indianapolis office said in a statement.

+Hole was placed on an "immediate detention mental health temporary hold" by Indianapolis police, Keenan said in the statement, and a shotgun was seized at his home.

 The motive